5 Steps to Paint Your Garage Floor

 #2-Seal the Concrete

-Sealing is an important step, because it keeps moisture from the ground from being pulled up where it will cause the paint to chip and peel.
+Sealing is an important step.
+Sealing keeps moisture from the ground from being pulled up where it will cause the paint to chip and peel.
 This step will also prevent spills from staining the floor.
-Here is a DIY Concrete Foundation Crack Repair Kit that will come in handy for that.
+Purchase a waterproofing paint, such as WaterTite by Zinsser.
+It rolls on smoothly and covers the concrete, protecting it from water.

 #3-Apply a Primer